grandcrupatong/grandcrupatong.github.io/README.md

 ### Adding more photos

-The hero photo is at `photos/room-1.jpg`.
+The hero photo is `room-1.jpg`.
 To add more photos:

-1. Drop additional images into the `photos/` folder (e.g. `bathroom.jpg`, `building.jpg`)
+1. Save additional images in the same folder (e.g. `bathroom.jpg`, `building.jpg`)
-2. To swap the hero image, just replace `photos/room-1.jpg` with a new file of the same name
+2. To swap the hero image, just replace `room-1.jpg` with a new file of the same name
 3. To add a gallery section, ask Claude to extend the page

 Recommended: square or 4:5 vertical photos at ~1200px+ on the long edge work best.